databio/pepatac/README.md

   - Specify custom sequencing adapter file if desired (in [pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)).

-**Option 2: Custom configuration**.
+**Configuration option 2: Custom configuration**.
 Instead, you can also put absolute paths to each tool or resource in the configuration file to fit your local setup.
 Just change the pipeline configuration file ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)) appropriately.

 ## Running the pipeline

 You have options for running the pipeline.
 This is a looper-compatible pipeline, so you never need to interface with the pipeline directly, but you can if you want.

-### Option 1: Running the pipeline script directly
+### Run option 1: Running the pipeline script directly

 Just run `python pipelines/ATACseq.py -h` to see usage.
 You just need to pass a few command-line parameters to specify sample_name, reference genome, input files, etc. See example command in [cmd.sh](cmd.sh).

-### Option 2: Running the pipeline through looper
+### Run option 2: Running the pipeline through looper

 [Looper](http://looper.readthedocs.io/) is a pipeline submission engine that makes it easy to deploy this pipeline across samples.
 To use it, you will need to tell looper about your project.